cdapio/tigon/tigon-docs/developer-guide/source/intro.rst

 Tigon Introduction
 ============================================

+Tigon is a collaborative effort between Cask Data, Inc. and AT&T that combines technologies from these companies to create a disruptive new framework to handle a diverse set of real-time streaming requirements.

+Cask Data has built technology that provides scalable, reliable, and persistent high-throughput event processing with high-level Java APIs using Hadoop and HBase.

+AT&T has built a streaming engine that provides massively scalable, flexible, and in-memory low-latency stream processing with a SQL-like query Language.

+Together, they have combined to create **Tigon**, an open-source, real-time, low-latency, high-throughput stream processing framework.

-Tigon is a high-speed stream database.
-Tigon's original purpose was network monitoring, though there are many other applications that can take advantage of its features:
+There are many applications that can take advantage of these features:

-- Real-time Stream processing engine;
 - Ability to handle extremely large data flows;
-- Data is touched only once, useless data is not gathered, and results are quickly produced;
+- Exactly-once event processing using an app-level Java API with consistency, reliability, and persistence;
+- Streaming database using a SQL-like language to filter, group and join data streams in-memory;
-- Runs collections of queries using pipelined query plans and a SQL-like language;
+- Runs collections of queries using pipelined query plans;
-- Supports a significant amount of parallelization; and
 - Able to transparently handle complex record routing in large parallelized implementations;
-- Design to work with Apache Hadoop |(TM)|;
+- Runs and scales as a native Apache Hadoop |(TM)| YARN Application;
+- Reads, writes, and tightly integrates with HDFS and HBase;
+- Supports a significant amount of parallelization;
+- Fault-tolerance and horizontal scalability without burdening the developer;
+- Enterprise security features with debugging, logging, and monitoring tools; and
+- Simpler programming model, tools and UI.
-- All software available as open-source;
+- Open-source software and development process.

 Getting Started
 ===============